 David H. Adams, MD, is the Marie-Josée and Henry R. Kravis Professor and Chairman of the Department of Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai and the Cardiac Surgeon-in-Chief of the Mount Sinai Health System.
 He is also President of the Mitral Foundation, a not-for-profit organization dedicated to promoting best practice standards in mitral valve disease and supporting medical missions that advance the repair skills of surgeons in developing countries.

 Dr. Adams is a recognized leader in the field of heart valve surgery and mitral valve reconstruction.
-In April 2018, he became the 99th President of the American Association for Thoracic Surgery, the world's oldest and most prestigious society dedicated to cardiothoracic surgery.
+From April 2018-May 2019, he served as the 99th President of the American Association for Thoracic Surgery, the world's oldest and most prestigious society dedicated to cardiothoracic surgery.

 As the Program Director of The Mount Sinai Hospital's Mitral Valve Repair Center, he directs one of the largest programs in the United States.
 Dr. Adams and his team perform over 400 mitral valve operations per year while setting national benchmarks for clinical outcomes